rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-ii.md

 Which is better?
 Neither.
 If data points are more spread out along the x axis, we usually want to sort by x.
 If the data points are more spread out along the y axis, we usually want to sort by y.

-Functional languages, as long as they support classes, allows both, with perhaps a slight bias towards sorting by action.
+Functional languages, as long as they support classes, allow both, with perhaps a slight bias towards sorting by action.

 Imperative languages typically* strongly favors sorting by object.
-There is at least one common way of sorting by action, the [Visitor Pattern](http://en.wikipedia.org/wiki/Visitor_pattern).
+There are ways of sorting by action, such as the [Visitor Pattern](http://en.wikipedia.org/wiki/Visitor_pattern).
 However, notice that to implement the pattern, you need at least multiple classes, inheritance (& polymorphism) - often overloaded functions.
 All wrapped in a terminology (accept, visit) that is not necessarily aligned with the actions being performed.
 Given that we are really only doing case analysis, pattern matching is a more elegant approach.

 > \* [C#](https://roslyn.codeplex.com/discussions/560339) and [Swift](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Patterns.html) are getting there.